Pregnancy loss: How to help your daughter/sister/BFF cope

 A few words on tone before jumping into the what to/not to say guide below.
 HOW we speak often has more impact on the way our message is received.
 If you stumble and say something you "shouldn't" have, it will blow over if you've said it with empathy and love.
 If you're callous and try to be funny and say the wrong thing-- it might not go as well.
 This is a time for honesty, for being vulnerable and being real.

 I’m hoping you noticed that the answer to each of the above scenarios comes back to expressing your empathy and care for her.
 Why?
 Because that’s the bottom line.
-You’re sorry your daughter/sister/BFF is dealing with this.
+You’re sorry someone you love is dealing with this.
 You can combine any of the recommended "what to say instead" statements.
 Make it feel natural.
 Find your own way to express your empathy.
-But that's the key- empathy.
+But that's the key— empathy.
 It’s important to squash your own burning desire to know what her next steps are, or to inquire about what went “wrong”.
 Let her guide you.
-Pay attention to her and she will let you know when she’s ready to share more.
+Pay attention to her, check in with her and she will let you know when she’s ready to share more.

 These tips and guide are intended to support and strengthen relationships.
 What has been helpful for you?
 Please share your experience in the comments below.
 And please, let me know what I’ve missed!